 The Opposites Attract study monitored 343 couples in Australia, Brazil and Thailand for more than four years, including looking at condomless anal sex, the viral load of HIV-positive partners, and testing HIV-negative men for the virus.

-Last month, Australia’s first HIV self-testing device to receive TGA approval went on sale, allowing those at risk of HIV to test themselves in their own home.
+Last month, Australia’s first HIV self-testing device to receive TGA approval went on sale, allowing those at risk to test themselves in their own home.

 In March, a monthly injection to deliver ART medication was found to work just as effectively as daily pill regimens in two initial trials.